 3/2015: ASU hires new staff to Office of Equity & Inclusion in charge of handling complaints against faculty.

-*The proposed revision of ACD 402 applies to all undergraduate students because the University Senate believes relationships between graduate students and professors to be “different.”
+*The proposed revision of ACD 402 applies to undergraduate students because the University Senate believes relationships between graduate students and professors to be “different.”
 SDASA disagrees: the power dynamic is the same if not more severe for graduate students, whose careers rely heavily on faculty in authority positions.
 The Univeristy Senate proposes that relationships between professors and graduate students be carefully evaluated on a case-by-case basis in accordance with ACD 402.